gldanoob-writeups/gldanoob-writeups.github.io/content/what-the-beep.md

 ![Alt text](map.png)

 Ooh, there's an intersection!
-But looks like one of the circles is not in the right place.
+But one of the circles looks off.
 What went wrong?
 Let's click on the circle around $A$:

 ![Alt text](a.png)